Regularized Optimal Transport is Ground Cost Adversarial: Examples

 Another case of interest is the so-called Subspace Robust Wasserstein distance recently proposed by~\cite{patySRW}.
 Here, the set of adversarial metrics is parameterized by a finite-dimensional parameter $\Omega$, which allows to recover an adversarial metric defined on the whole space even when the measures are finitely supported. \begin{example}[Subspace Robust Wasserstein] Let $d \in \N$, $k \in \range{d}$ and $\mu, \nu \in \PRd$ with a finite second-order moment.
 For $\pi \in \Pi(\mu,\nu)$, define $V_\pi = \int (x-y)(x-y)^\top d\pi(x,y)$ and $\lambda_1(V_\pi) \geq \ldots \geq \lambda_d(V_\pi)$ its ordered eigenvalues.

 Then $F: \pi \mapsto \sum_{l=1}^k \lambda_l(V_\pi)$ is convex, and

 where $d_\Omega^2(x,y) = (x-y)^\top \Omega (x-y)$ is the squared Mahalanobis distance. \end{example} \begin{proof} See Theorem~1 in~\cite{patySRW}.
 Note that in this case, $\X = \Rd$ is not compact.
-This actually poses no problem since $F^* \equiv +\infty$ outside a compact set, \emph{i.e.} the set on metrics on which the maximization takes place is compact.
+This is not a problem since $F^* \equiv +\infty$ outside a compact set, \emph{i.e.} the set on metrics on which the maximization takes place is compact.
 Indeed, one can show that:

--0.88cm \end{proof}
+-0.90cm \end{proof}

-Let us now consider $p$-norm based examples, which will subsume quadratically-regularized ($p=2$) OT studied in~\cite{essid2017quadratically,lorenz2019quadratically} and capacity-constrained ($p=+\infty$) OT proposed by~\cite{korman2015optimal}.
+Let us now consider $p$-norm based examples, which will subsume quadratically-regularized ($p=2$) OT studied in~\cite{essid2017quadratically,lorenz2019quadratically}, capacity-constrained ($p=+\infty$) OT proposed by~\cite{korman2015optimal} and Tsallis regularized ($p < 0$) OT introduced by~\cite{muzellec2017tsallis}.